Harold H. Phillips: Professional life

 He was also chairman of the Ghana Medical Association between 1986 and 1990.

 He was also made chairman of the University of Cape Coast in the late 1990s.

 Personal life

 Phillips was born at Cape Coast and died in London in 1999.
 His father was William Reginald Phillips and his mother Beatrice Phillips (ter Meulen).
 He had four sons with his wife Gladys.
-One of his brothers was J. V. L. Phillips who was the chairman of Volta Aluminium Company.
+One of his brothers was J. V. L. Phillips who was the chairman of Volta Aluminium Company, and was an uncle of Hugh Quarshie.